-What do these three events have in common?
-They all took place while Sandie Shaw was at number 1 for the first time, with her best chart-topper, (There’s) Always Something There to Remind Me.
-This was yet another classic from Burt Bacharach and Hal David.
+Sandie Shaw’s first and best chart-topper was yet another classic from Burt Bacharach and Hal David.
 Dionne Warwick had recorded a demo version in 1963, but it was soul singer Lou Johnson who first charted with it in the US during the summer of 1964.
-Sandie Shaw made the song her own, and the song helped make her one of the UK’s most famous female stars of the 1960s.
+Sandie Shaw made the song her own, and the song helped make her one of the UK’s most famous female stars of the swinging 60s.

 Shaw premiered the single on Ready, Steady, Go!, and her stunning looks, along with her unique barefooted performance, helped her chances no end.
 Of course, it’s a bloody good song too – vintage Bacharach and David, in which Shaw is unable to get her ex off her mind.
-You could argue that the production is far too light-hearted to put across any of the supposed misery this entails, but far better to just enjoy the song for what it is – a prime piece of swinging 60s pop.
-In fact, you could argue that Shaw is perfectly happy to be reminded of her love, thank you very much.
+You could argue that the production is far too light-hearted to put across any of the supposed misery this entails – In fact, you could argue that Shaw sounds perfectly happy to be reminded of her love – but far better to just enjoy the song for what it is – a prime piece of 60s pop.
 Her voice is unusual in the verses, almost French-like, yet very natural during the brilliant choruses, and a nice counterpoint to the raucousness of Lulu or Cilla Black’s foghorn wailing.

 (There’s) Always Something There to Remind Me climbed the charts slowly but surely, eventually knocking Roy Orbison’s Oh, Pretty Woman from its perch for three weeks, but then the Big O climbed to number 1 once more.
-But it didn’t matter as Shaw was now firmly established as a star, with further number 1s and a Eurovision win to come.
+But Shaw was now firmly established as a star, with further number 1s and a Eurovision win to come.

 Written by: Burt Bacharach & Hal David